Baby Jogger City Mini 2 Double Review

 The single-action brakes on the Mini Double 2 are easy enough to set, but releasing them is troubling.
 To unlock the brakes, you have to put your foot under the pedal to release them.
 Because the brakes are stiff and reluctant to release, you can hurt your foot or shoe in the process.

 Baby Jogger still hasn't figured out how to manage their storage bin.
 With a limit of only 10 lbs, this isn't the best for carrying supplies for two.
 To make things more complicated, they have redesigned the bin to include a crossbar that limits what you can fit inside.
 The new design is better for getting outside access to the bin, but marginally so, and not enough to counter the bar or weight limit issues.
 This stroller also sports a mesh pocket on the back of each seat.
 Each pocket can hold up to 2 lbs and fit things such as water bottles, keys, or smartphones.
+The similarly designed Britax B-Lively Double has a bin with better rear access, but it still has a bar in the middle creating two pockets, not one.

 The City Mini 2 Double has two independent sunshades for individualized comfort.
 The shades are large, cover most passengers to the knee, and include dual-medium peek-a-boo windows on each shade for checking in on silent nappers.
 Unfortunately, they still use Velcro on the window flap, which can be loud and potentially wake little sleepers.